llsurreal919/ADMIT/README.md

 # Contact

-If you have any question, please contact me (He Ziyang) via heziyang@bupt.ecu.cn.
+If you have any question, please contact me (He Ziyang) via heziyang@bupt.edu.cn.